git-status-snap v0.2.0

 Installation

-Copy, and untar, the appropriate git-status-snap binary, from Releases, to somewhere in the current $PATH
+Copy, and untar, the appropriate git-status-snap binary, from Releases, to somewhere in the current $PATH.

-Alternatively, if the Crystal build chain is available, clone this repository and build a release via make
+Alternatively, if the Crystal build chain is available, clone this repository and build a release via make and copy the git-status-snap binary from bin/git-status-snap to somewhere in the current $PATH.

 Requirements

-, released in November 2016, or later is required.
+Git version 2.11, released in November 2016, or later is required.

 Usage